TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

 I'm sure this gadget chain feels closer to home for ROPpers.
 The chain works by setting `rdi` to `"/bin/sh"` and calling the `system` function.
 Despite the need for 6 quads in Congee, I find the chain rather fascinating as it condenses multiple steps into 2 key gadgets.

-Another nice aspect about this chain is that it does not rely on too much register state, only on `rax` and `rdi`.
+Another nice aspect about this chain is that it does not rely on too much register state, only `rax` and `rdi` are used.
 (The libstdc++ and one-gadget chain relies on `rsi = 0` which may not always be the case.)

 Congee Ingredients: